Going with the Flow: Koopman Behavioral Models as Pseudo Planners for Visuo-Motor Dexterity: Evaluations in Simulation

+In this section, we discuss overall performance on all seven simulated tasks (across two types of visual features) in terms of task success rate and inference cost.
 In Fig.~\ref{fig:simulation_results}, we report task success rates on unseen test sets.
-On average, our K-UBM method achieves the highest mean success rate.
-We also observe that diffusion- and ACT-based policies require task-specific tuning of the action chunk size.
-This observation is consistent with the practical challenges of architecture tuning for these models.
+On average, our K-UBM method achieves the second highest mean success rate.
+Compared to baselines, we observe that diffusion- and ACT-based policies require task-specific tuning of the action chunk size, highlighting the practical challenges of architecture selection for these models.
+In contrast, K-UBM achieves the most consistent performance without much architecture tuning.
+Compared to UVA, K-UBM achieves slightly lower performance but substantially faster inference, as shown in Table~\ref{tab:inference_cost}.
+Meanwhile, the inferior performance and high variance of KODex and KOROL may stem from the limitations of least-squares optimization, which is sensitive to noise, particularly when the input states include high-dimensional visual latents.
+Consequently, long-horizon predictions at inference become less robust, leading to poor task performance.
+By contrast, K-UBM adopts an end-to-end approach that jointly updates both the encoder and the Koopman matrix via gradient descent.

 We also evaluate the inference cost of each method for the bucket task\footnote{The inference cost is similar across tasks, so we report results on a single representative task for brevity.}.
 We report the inference cost in policy query time, which measures only the time required for policy inference, i.e., the total time the policy spends generating trajectories for task execution.
 The timing result is averaged over the total number of time steps, as different policies complete the task at different horizons.